simewu/windows-automator/README.md

 SetCursor(int x, y)       // Set the cursor position instantly Sleep(int milliseconds)   // Pause execution for a certain amount of time
 ```
 *Appending "//Interval: X" to the first line of the code (where X is the number of seconds) will override the "Number of seconds per refresh" parameter when the code executes, this is so that saving and loading scripts can preserve the refresh rate.
-This is extra line of code is optional.*
+This extra line of code is optional.*

 ![](/screenshots/1.png)